 THE TASKS: Bed preparation and maintenance, planting, weeding, mulching, harvesting, pruning, designing/building spiral herb garden, creating swales and paths, making trellises & garden structures, food processing.

-LENGTH OF STAY: We prefer that people stay no longer than a week at a time, and there is no minimum length of stay.
+LENGTH OF STAY: We prefer that people stay no longer than a couple weeks, although that time could be extended if the arrangement is working out for all concerned.
+There is no minimum length of stay.
 We really do enjoy meeting lots of different people and the cultural exchange encouraged by WorkAway!

 MEALS: We tend to eat most anything, but concentrate on fresh, wholesome, homemade food.
 We have homemade yogurt and granola, fruit, farm-fresh eggs, veggies and grains, coffee and teas available for breakfasts which you can prepare for yourself.
 DIY (unless you want what I'm having) lunch is usually leftovers, wraps, salad or soup.
 Dinners include lots of veggies, protein (meat, fish, eggs, cheese, tofu, tempeh, legumes), salads, grains.
 We don't eat desserts much, but usually have digestive biscuits around.
 Sometimes we'll go out for pizza!